noPunintended/Sentiment-Analysis/README.md

 	Data --> Remove Punctuation --> Word Segmentation --> Word Embedding --> Gradient boosting --> Output

 	This model is also use in the API (API.py) deply using flask.
-Unfortuanatly because my machine use Window 10 home, I can not use Docker.

 	2. Deep Learning Models